KidkArolis/jetpack/README.md

 # jetpack

 0 setup.

+Jetpack makes running browser JavaScript as easy as using `node .`.
 Run `jetpack` and start hacking on your app.

 Includes an opinionated set of very simple defaults:

 - powered by [webpack](https://webpack.js.org/)
 - es6 code transpiled with [buble](https://buble.surge.sh/guide/)
 - jsx transpiled to React/Preact depending on what's installed
-- use good ol regular css with `require('./styles.css')`, includes autoprefixing
+- use good ol css with `require('./styles.css')`, includes autoprefix
 - hot reload everything with `module.hot.accept()`
 - fast to install, fast to use